Alabama fugitive Casey White booked into the Vanderburgh County Jail

 Alabama fugitive Casey White was booked into the Vanderburgh County Jail following a pursuit and crash that happened in Evansville on Monday afternoon.

-According to the jail's records, White was booked into the jail at 1:42 a.m.
+After being released from the hospital, White was booked into the jail at 1:42 a.m.
 Tuesday morning.
 He's being held on no bond on "other agency charges."

 White, an inmate of the Lauderdale County Detention Center, and former corrections officer Vicky White, were seen leaving the Center on April 29 when Vicky told coworkers she was transporting Casey to the courthouse alone.
 After several hours passed by, they were both reported missing.